-Claire is also a regular reviewer of art exhibitions for Roll Magazine, an on-line arts magazine covering creative living in the Hudson Valley, New York.
+Claire is also a regular reviewer of art exhibitions for Roll Magazine, an on-line arts magazine serving the Hudson Valley, New York.
 Following are links to a selection of her reviews:

 I work in a number of different and, seemingly, contradictory modes: representational portraits and studies in oil, open acrylics, graphite and other drawing media; semi-abstract pieces usually in acrylic and mixed media.
 More recently, partly thanks to my work in theater design, I have found myself drawn to sculptural tableaux.
 I say "seemingly contradictory" since to me they are not so different - the portraits particularly demand an attention to detail and nuance that, when I am in the process, is utterly abstract, perhaps more so than the mixed media compositions, while they in turn have their genesis in narrative, as do the installation pieces.
 With the exception of my mixed media pieces, which are part of my archive, my fine art pieces, including my portrait projects and commissions are now housed on my website: clairelambe.com

 The mixed media pieces are about the nebulousness of memory.
-I begin with a clear image from my memory, or what I think is my memory - perhaps I only dreamed it or perhaps it is a story told to me by someone else but has become part of my cache of memories complete with its cast of characters and contextual background.
-I gather evidence - the evidence can be photographs, letters, recipes, snippets from newspapers and magazines, lists from the phone book, passages drawn from literature, and drawings.
+I begin with a clear image from my memory and I then proceed to gather evidence that the memory is real while bearing in mind that all memory is imperfect.
+The evidence can be photographs, letters, recipes, snippets from newspapers and magazines, lists from the phone book, passages drawn from literature, and drawings.
 In the making of the artwork I add and subtract, create, destroy and that evidence.
 In the process of the destroying I am always trying to hold back, or save, details, as you would on waking from a dream that is dissolving even as you try to grasp and hold on to it.
 Sometimes the holding on is successful and sometimes it is not - sometimes the process will not allow it and sometimes the process produces unexpected details and images.
 Memory is a funny thing - there will be faces and events, colors and places, not necessarily the important ones, that remain in clear focus in our minds while others become shadowy and hard to grasp like the dream that dissolves on waking, yet even when the memory disappears beyond reach, it leaves a residue: the ghost of a feeling; of a mood: an atmosphere.
 These are common experiences to all of us and this is the line of inquiry I take as I work on the paintings.

-For more about my theater work, please go to the Theatre Design page, and you can also learn more about the company by clicking HERE.
+For more about my theater work, please go to the Theatre Design page.

 Media includes drawing, acrylic paint, photographs, maps, letters, image transfers